floragunncom/search-guard-docs/index.md

 ## Getting Started

-You have several options to try the Search Guard FLX:
+You have several options to try Search Guard FLX:

 - If you want to start with a quick test of a fresh installation on your local system, you can use the [Search Guard Demo Installer](demo-installer).

-- If you have docker installed you can just simply run `docker run -it --rm -p 5601:5601 floragunncom/flx-7-demo` and point your Browser to `http://localhost:5601` and login with Username: `admin` and Password: `admin`
+- If you have docker installed you can just simply run `docker run -it --rm -p 5601:5601 floragunncom/flx-7-demo` and point your browser to `http://localhost:5601` and login with username `admin` and password `admin`

-- If you have an existing Search Guard setup and what to test its configuration with the Search Guard Tech Preview, you can use the [migrate-config command](sg-classic-config-migration) of `sgctl`.
+- If you have an existing Search Guard setup and want to test its configuration with Search Guard FLX, you can use the [migrate-config command](sg-classic-config-migration) of `sgctl`.
 Please also review the list of [release notes](sg-flx-release-notes).

 You might want to read the following sections of the documentation to get a comprehensive overview over the new possibilities of Search Guard: